The first historical record of the Celts was by the Greeks about 700 BC,

 using the five fingers.

-DVD is a documentary suggesting western European Celts explored America's heartland.
+documentary suggesting western European Celts explored America's heartland.

 Archaeoastronomical alignments, Ancient Celtic Ogham writing, engraved constellation

 maps and anthropomorphic carvings tell a story that overwhelms traditional archaeologists.